For many years now, many organizations have come up with innovative solutions to remedy the harmful effects of prolonged sitting.

 What is a standing desk?

-We can classify standing desks into two types-fixed-height and height-adjustable .
+We can classify standing desks into two types-fixed-height and .
 The latter, also known as sit-stand desks, are suitable for both sitting and standing positions and can be either manual or motorized.

 Manual sit-stand desks equip cranks that you turn to adjust the height of the desk.
 Motorized or electric sit-stand desks, on the other hand, feature easy-to-use button controls.